wizards-of-lua/wizards-of-lua/docs/_modules/System.md

     description: |
         The <span class="notranslate">'delete'</span> function deletes the file with the given path.
         The path is interpreted relative to the server's world folder.
-This function returns true if the file did exist and could be deleted.
+This function returns true if the file did exist and has been deleted.

         Please note that deleting a directory is only supported if its empty.